vippsas/vipps-ecom-api/vipps-ecom-api.md

 please see the Consumer Authority's
 [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).

+### Direct capture

 **Direct capture** causes all payment reservations to be instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, e.g. digital services.

+When using direct capture, payments can not be cancelled as easily as with reserve capture.
+A payment done with direct capture must be _refunded_, and it then takes a few days before the money is available in the customer's account.

+### When to use reserve capture and direct capture

 Merchants can not choose between _reserve capture_ and _direct capture_
 themselves, the type of capture is configured by Vipps after the additional compliance checks, required by the authorities, have been completed.

 See the
 [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#what-is-the-difference-between-reserve-capture-and-direct-capture).